Students participate in the career fair and talk to various representatives from federal agencies, non-profits, schools, and community programs.

 “At the beginning of the Congress, not all the students may fully understand the impact and value they bring,” said Rachael Novak, Bureau of Indian Affairs Resilience Coordinator, “At the end, students want to go home and influence their tribal communities, help their leaders become engaged, and share new ideas to get friends back to the outdoors.
 The confidence in their knowledge, identity and skills as leaders is evidence that tribal resilience is strong.
 It’s also great to hear students also consider the government as a future career option after seeing the Indigenous federal faculty there working to help Native communities.”

-The Native Youth Climate Adaptation Leadership Congress is possible thanks to our following partners, Bureau of Indian Affairs, Bureau of Land Management, Bureau of Reclamation, Environmental Protection Agency, Federal Emergency Management Administration, National Aeronautics and Space Administration, National Oceanic and Atmospheric Administration, U.S.National Park Service, South Central Climate Science Center, U.S. Department of Agriculture, U.S. Forest Service and U.S. Geological Survey, and New Mexico Wildlife Federation.
+The Native Youth Community Adaptation Leadership Congress is possible thanks to our following partners, Bureau of Indian Affairs, Bureau of Land Management, Bureau of Reclamation, Environmental Protection Agency, Federal Emergency Management Administration, National Aeronautics and Space Administration, National Oceanic and Atmospheric Administration, U.S.National Park Service, South Central Climate Science Center, U.S. Department of Agriculture, U.S. Forest Service and U.S. Geological Survey, and New Mexico Wildlife Federation.

 Special Thanks to Melissa Castiano and Jamie Stoner